 So this is gonna - she’ll feel this a little bit.
 This is 1% Lidocaine with 1 to 40,000 epinephrine.
 We're going to do a four-quadrant canal block right inside the meatus.
 And we are just going to march around the meatal skin, allowing it to fill up.
-And Lorna, I’m going to need a four speculum in just a minute.
+And then Lorna, I’m going to need a 4 speculum in just a minute.
 Four?
 Yeah.
 And one more.
-Hold that - four speculum.
+Hold that - 4 speculum.
 And we’re going to use a little bit smaller speculum to dilate the ear canal.
 Large round.
 Clean some of this loose epithelium out.
 Wipe.
-Okay.

 We're going to continue now elevating the flap and get underneath the annulus.
 I'm starting to see the annular ligament here - this little white band, which can be seen nicely right medially.
 We have a little bit of mucosal tissue underneath the annulus.
 And inferiorly, we're going to elevate this flap all the way to our anterior extent of our incision at about the six o’clock location.
-Can I have a 59 10 please?
+Come up just a little if you can.
+Can I have a 59-10 please?

 Now I'm going to inside this mucosal layer underneath the annulus.
 Can you see that Scott?
 Yeah.
+Okay.
 We’ll incise this little mucosal layer.
 Large round knife.
-And now we can get under the annulus further, and elevate our flap on a round out of the annular groove.
+And now we can get under the annulus further and elevate our flap on a round out of the annular groove.
 Good, now can I have a small cotton ball with epinephrine - a BB.
 And I'm going to place a very - do you have about half that size?
-So we’re seeing - these are hair cells, that’s the promontory, and the round window niche.
-And elevate this flap a little bit more, we will see this - there's a part of this small glomus tumor.
-But you can see the back part of the tumor here.
+So we’re seeing - these are air cells, that’s the promontory, and the round window niche.
+And if we elevate this flap a little bit more, we will see this - there's a part of this small glomus tumor, but you can see the back part of the tumor here.

-Cotton ball - this is a cotton ball with a little bit of epinephrine that will kind of tamponade some of the oozing that often comes from this inferior aspect of the flap elevation, and it helps hold our - our drum up a bit.
+Cotton ball.
+This is a cotton ball with a little bit of epinephrine that will kind of tamponade some of the oozing that often comes from this inferior aspect of the flap elevation, and it helps hold our - our drum up a bit.
 Crabtree elevator please.
-That’s a foot plate - or a - this is a - this is a long incus foot.
-This is tethering us up superiorly so we want to free up this aspect of the eardrum and our flap a little bit more.
-To bad we don’t have an indi scope.
+That’s a foot plate - or a this is a - this is a long incus foot.
+This is tethering us up superiorly, so we want to free up this aspect of the eardrum and our flap a little bit more.
+Too bad we don’t have an endoscope.
 Gimmick.

 Okay, can I get a little bit - one size smaller?
-20 suction Lorna?
+Do you have a 20 suction Lorna?

 Laser.
 Guys do we have the laser?
 I have not yet.
 If you - if you get me a tongue blade, I’ll test it.
 Yeah, go up to - go up to like 2,000 on the - on the - on the power.
 I mean sometimes we do - keep going.
 And I want to go up, increase the pulse duration.
 Okay.
 Like 2 - nah, needs to go up more than that.
 What’s the highest it goes to?
 I think 1.
 That’s good.
 Yeah, it’s fine.
 Let’s just test the laser.
 Where’s the pedal?
 Okay.
 Hurry guys.
 Yeah, it works.

 Laser.
 Laser on.
 It’s on.
-And we're going to cut - just go around this small little Berry.
-She’s going to - isn’t she?
+And we're going to cut - just go around this small little berry.
+She’s kinda moving isn’t she?
 I want to at least have something to send to specimen.
-Let me have backup forceps.
+Let me have cup forceps.
 Cups - do you have cups to the left Lorna?
 This thing is really small.
 And here is our tumor specimen.
 It’s tiny.
 Yeah.
 Alright guys, can we keep her still for just a few more seconds?
 Wipe.
+Yeah.

 Wipe.
-That it?
+Is that it?
 That’s it.
 And now we’re just going to bring our flap back.
 Little hair there.
 Yeah, it’s very small guys, so we’d love to have some pathology.
 Can I have a gimmick now?
 What’s that?
 Yeah.
 Just making sure you don’t have any rolled edges, right?
 Yeah, I’m just smoothing out this flap, getting it right back to where it was.
-Laterally, at are incision, just pulling it, making sure no skin edges get rolled under.
+Laterally, at our incision, just pulling it, making sure no skin edges get rolled under.